 If saving money takes priority in your life, you’ll find it difficult to get on with someone who lives to spend, and vice versa.
 There’s no right or wrong – we’re all different in this respect, and we go through different phases in our lives.
 There are times when we deal with a major life event, like buying a property, a divorce or having a new baby, which forces us to tighten our belts.
 Thankfully, there are also times when we can afford to treat ourselves to a holiday or a new outfit etc.

 Do you have a private pension, a savings account or an investment portfolio working towards your retirement?
 Do you know your partner’s position?
-Regular open communication is crucial to establishing your “spend-save” balance (and your compatibility), especially when you come from different backgrounds.
+Regular open communication is crucial to establishing your “spend-save” balance (and your financial compatibility in a relationship), especially when you come from different backgrounds.
 Click here to discover 7 Tips for Successfully Navigating Cultural Differences in Relationships.

 Do you believe in sharing a bank account with your other half when you move in together, or would you prefer to keep your finances separate?
 Perhaps, one joint account to cover your regular outgoings plus separate accounts for your personal expenditure?
 Whichever you prefer, does your partner share your point of view?
-Encourage the conversation, if it hasn’t occurred naturally, and agree on what would be a fair contribution from each of you according to your circumstances.
+Encourage the conversation about money management in your relationship, if it hasn’t occurred naturally, and agree on what would be a fair contribution from each of you according to your circumstances.

 Try to be tactful when broaching the subject of money just in case your date happens to be sensitive about it due to their upbringing or previous experiences.
 You never know!